-Shah Rukh Khan: He made his debut with 'Deewana' in 1992 and has since gone on to become the Badshah of Bollywood.
-Although he continues to play romantic roles, he definitely trying hands on various other genres too.
+Shah Rukh Khan: He made his debut with Deewana in 1992 and has since gone on to become the Badshah of Bollywood.
+Although he continues to play romantic roles, he is definitely trying hands on various other genres too.
 The 53-year-old actor still has girls swooning over him!

 Akshaye Khanna: The long-haired Khanna, who made his debut with 'Himalay Putra' in 1997, is a far cry from the semi-bald yet highly-rated actor of present times.
-Even though Khanna isn't a superstar per se, he is among the rare breed of actors who barely does poor acting, even if it's a bad film.
-He recently impressed moviegoers and critics in the films 'Mom' and 'Ittefaq' (both 2017 releases)
+Even though Khanna isn't a superstar per se, he is among the rare breed of actors who barely does poor acting, even if it's a flop film.
+He recently impressed moviegoers and critics in the films Mom and Ittefaq (both 2017 releases).

-Sunny Deol: It has been over 30 years since 'Betaab' (1983) released.
+Sunny Deol: It has been around 35 years since 'Betaab' (1983) released.
 From the boy next door, Sunny has gone on to become the ultimate action hero in the period.
 With fresher faces coming in, he has lost out in the race post the 2000s.
 Sunny hasn't given up hope though.
 He made quite an impression with 'Ghayal Once Again' in 2016 and was seen in - the much delayed - Mohalla Assi and Bhaiaji Superhit, both flopped at the Box Office.

 Do you remember how some of our actors, who have been in the industry for many years, looked like when they were just starting out?
 We turn back the clock by charting how some big male stars looked then

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.